marcusoftnet/marcusoftnet.github.io/_posts/2012-09-19-applying-switch-framework-to-meetings.md

 - Offer each other the **Focus** gift - when we're in this short meeting (it is short, right?) we are focused.
 Put away computers and phones on a table at the door.
 This will also send a signal about you being really serious about the focus.
 - Before you leave make sure that **Actions** are clear and with an owner and a due date.

 **UPDATE:** ~~Don't try to make an abbreviation of that ...
-I tried and dislocated my tongue trying to say it out loud...~~ Thanks to the excellent [@chibbeu (Christer Unestrand)](https://twitter.com/chibbeu) there's now an excellent abbreviation for this.
+I tried and dislocated my tongue trying to say it out loud...~~ Thanks to the excellent [Christer Unestrand](https://twitter.com/chibbeu) there's now an excellent abbreviation for this.
 FAT I/O - make sure that your meetings are using it!
 I'm here by claiming rights to that abbreviation FAT I/O (tm).

 Seriously - try to have a few simple rules that everybody can follow.
 Post them everywhere.
 And teach them to everyone.
 So that people that are conducting bad meetings are reminded by the attendees on how to do it better.